MicrosoftDocs/entra-docs/docs/identity/devices/howto-device-identity-virtual-desktop-infrastructure.md

 - If you're relying on a Virtual Machine (VM) snapshot to create more VMs, make sure that snapshot isn't from a VM that is already registered with Microsoft Entra ID as Microsoft Entra hybrid join.
 - Active Directory Federation Services (AD FS) supports instant join for non-persistent VDI and Microsoft Entra hybrid join.
 - Create and use a prefix for the display name (for example, NPVDI-) of the computer that indicates the desktop as non-persistent VDI-based.
-- For Windows down-level:
-   - Implement **autoworkplacejoin /leave** command as part of logoff script.
-This command should be triggered in the context of the user, and should be executed before the user has logged off completely and network connectivity exists.
 - For Windows current in a Federated environment (for example, AD FS):
    - Implement **dsregcmd /join** as part of VM boot sequence/order and before user signs in.
    - **DO NOT** execute dsregcmd /leave as part of VM shutdown/restart process.
 - Define and implement process for [managing stale devices](manage-stale-devices.md).
    - Once you have a strategy to identify your non-persistent Microsoft Entra hybrid joined devices (such as using computer display name prefix), you should be more aggressive on the cleanup of these devices to ensure your directory doesn't get consumed with lots of stale devices.
-   - For non-persistent VDI deployments on Windows current and down-level, you should delete devices that have **ApproximateLastLogonTimestamp** of older than 15 days.
+   - For non-persistent VDI deployments, you should delete devices that have **ApproximateLastLogonTimestamp** of older than 15 days.

 > [!NOTE]
 > When using non-persistent VDI, if you want to prevent adding a work or school account ensure the following registry key is set: